bazelbuild/bazel/site/docs/best-practices.md

 ## `.bazelrc`

-For project-specific options, use the configuration file `_your-workspace_/.bazelrc` (see [bazelrc format](https://docs.bazel.build/guide.html#bazelrc)).
+For project-specific options, use the configuration file your `<workspace>/.bazelrc` (see
+[bazelrc format](https://docs.bazel.build/guide.html#bazelrc)).

 If you want to support per-user options for your project that you **do not** want to check